Benjamin Hermalin

 Benjamin E. Hermalin is an American economist and university administrator.
 He holds professorships in the economics department at the University of California, Berkeley, and in Berkeley's Haas School of Business, where he is the Thomas & Alison Schneider Distinguished Professor of Finance.
 Since 2022, he has been Berkeley's executive vice chancellor and provost.
+In this role, Hermalin made the controversial recommendation to suspend a computer science lecturer over pro-Palestinian comments.

 Early life and education

 Hermalin grew up in Ann Arbor, Michigan, where his father was a professor of sociology and demography, and his mother was a fundraiser at the University of Michigan.
 He attended public schools in Ann Arbor before matriculating at Princeton University, where he majored in economics and was a member of Phi Beta Kappa, graduating summa cum laude with a B.A. in 1984.
 He continued his studies in economics as a doctoral candidate at the Massachusetts Institute of Technology, first as an NSF Graduate Research Fellow and then as a Sloan Foundation Fellow, receiving a Ph.D. in 1988.